codex-team/editor.js/README.md

 ## Load Editor's core

 Firstly you need to get CodeX Editor itself.
-It is a [minified script](build/codex-editor.js) with minimal available
+It is a [minified script](build/codex-editor.js) with Editor's core and some default must-have tools.

 Choose the most usable method of getting Editor for you.